Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Our detailed analysis of the Manhattan Prep LSAT prep course

-It is clear from the moment you log in to your Manhattan Prep LSAT account that they have spared no expense in designing their prep program.
-Their video lectures are engaging, interactive and downright cool.
+It is clear from the second you log in to your Manhattan Prep LSAT account that they have spared no expense in designing their prep program.
+Their video lectures are engaging, interactive, and downright cool.
 But do these awesome video lessons and interactive materials justify the high price tag?
 And more importantly, is this course right for you?
 We take a close look at the strengths, weaknesses and unique features of the Manhattan Prep LSAT prep course in this review.
-We also discuss other features and benefits such as flashcards, tutoring and content access period.